lcn2/polite.english.words/README.md

 No other characters are allowed.
 For example, we do not allow the ASCII space in our words.

-Both Capitalize and all lower-case words are allowed.
+Both Capitalized and all lower-case word forms are allowed.

 We accept a wide variety of English language spellings, including those spellings commonly used in England 🏴󠁧󠁢󠁥󠁮󠁧󠁿, Canada 🇨🇦, Australia 🇦🇺, New Zealand 🇳🇿, United States 🇺🇸, etc.